Stacked terra-cotta saucers and pots have plants sitting pretty. Make this DIY planter in just two hours.

 Missing anything?
 Shop Online

-Invert the 8" saucer and place underneath the 12" saucer.
+Invert the 8-in. saucer and place underneath the 11-in. saucer.
 Attach both saucers at the bottom using a hex nut and washer above and below.

-Attach the 6" saucer and the 4" pot at the top of the rod using a washer and a hex nut at the bottom and a washer and cap nut inside the pot at the top.
+Attach the 6-in. saucer and the 4-in. pot at the top of the rod using a washer and a hex nut at the bottom and a washer and cap nut inside the pot at the top.

 For a different look, try painting the saucers or leaving the metal rod exposed.